Randomly Initialized One-Layer Neural Networks Make Data Linearly Separable: Introduction

+Compared to learning with over-parameterized networks, our result has one significant advantage.
+Our bound on the width on the network is explicitly written in terms of sample size, initial separation of the data sets and the separation probability. \cref{thm:main} shows that we just need $O(\log n)$ neurons for a one-layer RINN to make data linearly separable with probability $1-1/n$ for fixed dimension.
+If the intrinsic dimension of the data is unknown, \cref{thm:main in k} guarantees linear separation with probability $1-1/n$ using a one-layer RINN with just $O(n^c\log n)$ neurons, where $c$ is made explicit. }

-One of the key points in our analysis is the preservation of Euclidean distance between the points by RINNs with ReLU activation.
-This feature, which was first sketched in \cite{an2015can} and shown rigorously in \cite{dirksen2021separation}, is reminiscent of nonlinear random embedding in compressed sensing \cite{jacques2013robust,plan2014dimension,oymak2015near,dirksen2021non}.
+A key point in our analysis is distance preservation by ReLU-activated RINNs.
+This feature, first sketched in \cite{an2015can} and shown rigorously in \cite{dirksen2021separation}, is reminiscent of nonlinear random embedding in compressed sensing \cite{jacques2013robust,plan2014dimension,oymak2015near,dirksen2021non}.

-We end this section by discussing similarities between the separation capacity of one-layer RINNs in our main results and the rare eclipse problem.
+We end this section by discussing similarities between our results and the rare eclipse problem.
 For any two linearly separable sets, the rare eclipse problem searches for a random lower-dimensional embedding that makes them disjoint with high probability.
-It was shown in \cite{bandeira2017compressive} using Gordon's escape through the mesh theorem \cite{gordon1988milman} that multiplication by a random Gaussian matrix achieves such an embedding with a sharp lower bound on the dimension.
-This bound, which was stated (see \cite[Corollary~3.2]{bandeira2017compressive}) in terms of the Gaussian width of the difference between two sets, shares close ties with the expression of $k$ in \eqref{eq:k} of \thref{main}.
+It was shown in \cite{bandeira2017compressive} via Gordon's escape through the mesh theorem \cite{gordon1988milman} that multiplication by a random Gaussian matrix achieves such an embedding with a sharp lower bound on the dimension.
+This bound in \cite[Corollary~3.2]{bandeira2017compressive}, stated in terms of the Gaussian width of the difference between two sets, shares close ties with the expression of $k$ in \eqref{eq:k} of \cref{thm:main}.

-\section{Proof Strategy}
+\subsection{Proof Strategy}

-In this section, we discuss the main ideas behind the proofs of our main results.
-We first consider the geometry of linear separation in Section~\ref{sec:Zero}.
-Then, we show analogs of the main results for deterministic one-layer NN in Section~\ref{sec:One} via Algorithm 1 and Algorithm 2 which search for the hyperplanes separating each data point of one set from the other set.
-Leveraging the algorithms, we explain the separation capacity of one-layer RINN for arbitrary sets in Section~\ref{sec:Two}.